Texarkana Shine-Oners: History

 After first hosting minor league baseball with the 1897 Texarkana Nobles of the Arkansas State League, the 1902 Texarkana Casketmakers played as members of Texas League for one season.

 In 1905, Texarkana fielded a team in the Class D level North Texas League, before folding during the season.
-Texarkana disbanded August 2, 1905 causing the league to disband August 6, 1905.
+Texarkana disbanded August 2, 1905, causing the league to disband August 6, 1905.
 Managed by Robert Shelton, Texarkana ended the 1905 season with a record of 36–46, placing fourth in the North Texas League standings in the shortened season.

 Texarkana continued play the next season, as the 1906 Texarkana "Shine–Oners" became charter members of the Class D level Arkansas-Texas League.
 Texarkana was joined by the Camden Ouachitas, Hot Springs Vapors and Pine Bluff Barristers as the charter members of the four–team league.

 The team's Shine–Oners nickname was in reference to a popular song in the era, "Shine On Harvest Moon."

 The Texarkana Shine–Oners folded during the Arkansas–Texas League season.
 The Texarkana team disbanded August 25, 1906 with a record of 28–30 and the league was forced to fold the next day, with only three remaining teams.
 Robert Shelton again served as the Texarkana manager.
-In the shortened season, the Shine–Oners finished behind the first place Pine Bluff Barristers (32–26) and 2nd place Camden Ouachitas (29–28) and ahead of the fourth place Hot Springs Vapors (25–32) in the final standings.
+In the shortened season, the Shine–Oners finished behind the first place Pine Bluff Barristers (32–26) and second place Camden Ouachitas (29–28) and ahead of the fourth place Hot Springs Vapors (25–32) in the final standings.

 After a two-season hiatus, Texarkana next hosted the 1909 "Texarkana" team of the Class D level Arkansas State League, which folded during the season.
 The eight–team Arkansas State League folded on July 7, 1909.
-Texarkana ended the Arkansas State League season with a record of 34–35, placing third in the final leagus standings, as Robert Shelton served as manager for a third time in Texarkana.
+Texarkana ended the Arkansas State League season with a record of 34–35, placing third in the final league standings, as Robert Shelton served as manager for a third time in Texarkana.

 The 1912 Texarkana Twins of the Class D level South Central League were the next team hosted in Texarkana, continuing play at Texas League Park.